mwermelinger/kattis-guide/input.md

 - [Help a PhD candidate out!](https://open.kattis.com/problems/helpaphd)
 (3 LOC): A silly problem, but good to practice the input techniques so far.
-My 3-line solution uses a special Python function.
+My 3-line solution uses a particular Python function.
 The problem can be solved without it.

 ## End marker

 These problems have a variable number of lines, and their number is unknown at the start.
-Instead, there is a special marker signalling the end of input.
+Instead, there is a marker signalling the end of input.
-This requires a repeat-until loop, using a `while` statement.
+Processing such inputs requires a repeat-until loop, using a `while` statement.

 Imagine the sum example has one integer per line and the last integer is zero.
 The solution becomes: